 So even though the court awarded monetary damages to Health Concerns and ordered Tsalevich never again to resell the company’s products, the lawsuit did not represent a total victory for Health Concerns.
-But it could represent a big win for other manufacturers.
+But it could represent a big win of first sale doctrine for other manufacturers.

 Why This Case Is Good News for Your Brand Protection Efforts

 The reason this ruling could become significant, and why it might represent a major victory for other manufacturers and brand owners, is that the judge underscored the fact that when unauthorized sellers make any material changes to a product — including failing to follow the trademark holder’s quality control procedures — they are in fact violating the law.

 With this 2018 court ruling now a permanent part of the federal case law surrounding trademark infringement, you might find unauthorized sellers a little less likely to try their dirty tricks to acquire and resell your products.
 And if they do, this ruling might give your company a much stronger case in court.